Dreame Unveils Upgraded Brand Identity at IFA 2023, Reflective of Enriched Customer Experience

 About Dreame Technology

 Established in 2017, Dreame Technology is an innovative consumer product company that focuses on smart home cleaning appliances with the vision to empower lives through technology.
-Follow us on Facebook, Instagram, and Twitter.
-For more information please visit https://de.dreametech.com/
+Follow us on Facebook, Instagram, TikTok and Twitter.
+For more information please visit https://www.dreametech.com/.

 SOURCE Dreame Technology